Francisco Morazán Department

 It is located in the central part of the nation.
 The departmental capital is Tegucigalpa, which is also Honduras's national capital.
-Until 1943 it was known as Tegucigalpa department.
-It was named after national hero Francisco Morazán.

 The department is very mountainous, with rugged ranges covered in pine forests; which are rocky and mostly clay.
 Valleys, like those of Guaimaca, Talanga, and Amarateca, are interspersed among the ranges.
 Many of the high mountain peaks house cloud forests, like La Tigra National park or Cerro Uyuca.
 The extreme southeastern portion of the department has a Pacific dry forest environment, while the northern portion contains the Montaña de la Flor, home to the Jicaque people.

 Francisco Morazán department covers a total surface area of 7946 km² and, in 2005, had an estimated population of 1,680,700 people.

-The coat-of-arms and department flag of Francisco Morazán Department are the same as its capital, Tegucigalpa.
+The coat-of-arms and departmental flag of Francisco Morazán Department are the same as its capital, Tegucigalpa.

+History

+Precolumbian Times

+In pre-Columbian times the department was inhabited mainly by Lenca Indians in the center and south and Tolupan in the north.
+Archaeological sites demonstrate that they were inhabited by an organized society since approximately the pre-Classic Mesoamerican period.
+Las Terrazas Ruins as well as the Ayasta caves are examples of organized human presence before European colonization.